Sampling and Update Frequencies in Proximal Variance-Reduced Stochastic Gradient Methods: Special Cases

-We now turn to sampling and parameter selection for the special cases of \cref{alg:pvrsg}.
-However, the implicit convergence rates of \cref{thm:pvrsg-conv,thm:pvrsg-conv-coherent} are hard to compare.
-In order to provide easily compared rates, we present simplified corollaries that provide explicit rates for SAGA, L-SVRG and q-SAGA/IL-SVRG.
-These rates are by construction conservative compared to \cref{thm:pvrsg-conv} and \ref{thm:pvrsg-conv-coherent} but still improve on previously best known rates.
-Furthermore, they are designed to give the same upper bound on the step-size $\lambda$ as \cref{thm:pvrsg-conv} and \ref{thm:pvrsg-conv-coherent}.
-The proofs of the corollaries are found in \cref{sec:cor-proofs}.
+In order to provide easily compared rates for SAGA and L-SVRG, we present simplified corollaries of \Cref{thm:pvrsg-conv,thm:pvrsg-conv-coherent} that provide explicit rates.
+These rates are by construction conservative compared to the theorems but still improve on previously known best rates.
+The corollaries also provide explicit upper bounds on the step-sizes.
+Unlike the rates, the bounds are not conservative and match the implicit bounds in \Cref{thm:pvrsg-conv,thm:pvrsg-conv-coherent}.
+The proofs of the corollaries are found in \Cref{sec:proof-cor}.